 Theorems~\ref{thm2-b} and \ref{thm1-b} are valid in the Euclidean space $\rr^{n+1}$.
 In both results equality holds when $K$ is a Euclidean ball.
-Assuming $K$ is convex, Minkowski formula implies the inequality $\vol(\ptl K)\ge\,(n+1)\,H_0\vol(K)$ when the principal curvatures of $\ptl K$ are larger than or equal to $H_0>0$, and the opposite inequality when $H\le H_0$.
+Assuming $K$ is convex, Minkowski's formula implies the inequality $\vol(\ptl K)\ge\,(n+1)\,H_0\vol(K)$ when the principal curvatures of $\ptl K$ are larger than or equal to $H_0>0$, and it implies the opposite inequality when $H\le H_0$.
 We conclude in Corollary~\ref{cor:1} that

-when the principal curvatures of $\ptl K$ are larger than or equal to $H_0$, and the opposite inequality in Corollary~\ref{cor:2} when the mean curvature of $\ptl K$ is larger than or equal to $H_0$.
+when the principal curvatures of $\ptl K$ are larger than or equal to $H_0$, and we conclude the opposite inequality in Corollary~\ref{cor:2} when the mean curvature of $\ptl K$ is smaller than or equal to $H_0$.
 In both Corollaries, equality holds for the round sphere.

 In Euclidean space we can define a weak notion of ``principal curvatures bounded from below".
 A compact set $K$ in Euclidean space is $\la$-convex, $\la>0$, if there is a supporting ball of radius $\la^{-1}$ at every boundary point of $K$.
 A set $K$ with smooth boundary is $\la$-convex if and only if the principal curvatures of the boundary are larger than or equal to $\la$ \cite[p.~502]{MR0353225}, and so $\la$-convexity is an extension of the inequalities $\kappa_i\ge\la$, where $\kappa_i$ are principal curvatures, in a weak sense.
 We are able to extend the estimate in Theorem~\ref{thm2-b} to $H_0$-convex sets in Euclidean space without assuming the smoothness of the boundary.
 We prove in Theorem~\ref{baja regularidad} \begin{quotation} {\it Let $K$ be an $H_0$-convex body in $\mathbb{R}^{n+1}$, $H_0>0$.
 Then